dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 #### Generated provisioning Bicep

 If you're new to [Bicep](/azure/azure-resource-manager/bicep/overview), it's a domain-specific language for defining Azure resources.
 With .NET Aspire, you don't need to write Bicep by-hand, instead the provisioning APIs generate Bicep for you.
 When you publish your app, the generated Bicep is output alongside the manifest file.
 When you add an Azure Storage resource, the following Bicep is generated:

 <!-- markdownlint-disable MD033 -->
 <br/>
 <details>
-<summary id="storage-bicep"><strong>Expand the Azure Storage bicep.</strong></summary>
+<summary id="storage-bicep"><strong>Toggle Azure Storage bicep.</strong></summary>
 <p aria-labelledby="storage-json">

 :::code language="bicep" source="../../snippets/azure/AppHost/storage.module.bicep":::

 </p>
 </details>
 <!-- markdownlint-enable MD033 -->

-For more information, see [.NET Aspire manifest format for deployment tool builders](../../deployment/manifest-format.md).
+The preceding Bicep is a module that provisions an Azure Storage account and it defines several default resources.
+In addition to the storage account, it also provisions a blob container.
+The following role assignments are also added, where all roles are scoped to the storage account—and the roles are [built-in Azure role-based access control (Azure RBAC) roles](/azure/role-based-access-control/built-in-roles#storage):

+- Storage Blob Data Contributor `(ba92f5b4-2d11-453d-a403-e96b0029c9fe)`: Read, write, and delete Azure Storage containers and blobs.
+- Storage Table Data Contributor `(0a9a7e1f-b9d0-4cc4-a60d-0319b160aaa3)`: Read, write and delete Azure Storage tables and entities.
+- Storage Queue Data Contributor `(974c5e8b-45b9-4653-ba55-5f855dd0fb88)`: Read, write, and delete Azure Storage queues and queue messages.

+For more information on provisioning, see [Local Azure provisioning](../../deployment/azure/local-provisioning.md).

 ### Add Azure Storage emulator resource